 However, as your business develops, you will leave significant opportunities on the table if you don’t venture into part 2 at some point, which will diversify your business for added stability.

 As a result, I’m covering the steps in part 2 of this roadmap so you can visualize the long game and keep it in mind as your business grows.
 You can decide later if expanding is right for your online business.

-Step 1: Select a Topic
+Step 1: Select a Business Idea